Uniqueness of dg enhancements for the derived category of a Grothendieck category: Introduction

-Here $\Yon\colon\cA\to\dgD(\cA)$ denotes the Yoneda functor, $\fQ\colon\dgD(\cA)\to\dgD(\cA)/\cL$ is the natural quotient functor while $\dgD(\cA)/\cL\left(\farg,\farg\right)$ denotes the Hom-space in the category $\dgD(\cA)/\cL$.
-We will give the precise definition of well generated triangulated category in \autoref{sect:wellgen}.
-For the moment, it is enough to keep in mind that it is a natural generalization of the usual notion of compactly generated triangulated category.
+We will give the precise definitions of well generated triangulated category and right vanishing functor, respectively, in \autoref{def:wellgen} and \autoref{abc}.
+For the moment, it is enough to keep in mind that every compactly generated triangulated category is well generated.
+Moreover, as explained later in \autoref{ex:rightvancompact}, $\fQ$ is right vanishing if it satisfies the following conditions: \begin{enumerate} \item[(b.1)] $\fQ(\Yon(A))$ is compact in $\dgD(\cA)/\cL$, for every $A\in\cA$; \item[(b.2)] $\dgD(\cA)/\cL\left(\fQ(\Yon(A)),\fQ(\Yon(A'))[k]\right)=0$, for every $A,A'\in\cA$ and every integer $k<0$. \end{enumerate} Here $\Yon\colon\cA\to\dgD(\cA)$ is the Yoneda functor, while $\dgD(\cA)/\cL\left(\farg,\farg\right)$ denotes the Hom-space in the category $\dgD(\cA)/\cL$.

 The idea of the proof, which occupies the whole of \autoref{sect:firstcrit}, is very much inspired by the proof of \cite[Theorem 2.7]{LO} but it differs at some technical steps.
 We will try to clarify them in a while when comparing our results to those in \cite{LO}.
 The geometric applications mentioned above and discussed in \autoref{subsect:Grothex}, can be deduced easily from the fact that, in all those cases, the category of quasi-coherent sheaves is a Grothendieck category, under our assumptions on $X$.

 Once we have the equivalence $\D(\cG)\iso\dgD(\cA)/\cL$ as above, it is clear that to prove \autoref{thm:crit2} we have to show that the triangulated subcategory $(\dgD(\cA)/\cL)^c$ of compact objects in $\dgD(\cA)/\cL$ has a unique enhancement, for a smart choice of $\cA$ (see \autoref{subsect:firstred}).
 For this, one may hope to use \autoref{thm:LO} which was proved by Lunts and Orlov in \cite{LO}.
 Indeed, this criterion for uniqueness asserts that if we change (a) in \autoref{thm:crit1} to \begin{itemize} \item[(a')] $\cL^c=\cL\cap\dgD(\cA)^c$ and $\cL$ is generated by $\cL^c$, \end{itemize} and we keep (b), then we can deduce that $(\dgD(\cA)/\cL)^c$ has a unique enhancement as well.
 In this case, the proof is not too difficult, as we can use the fact that $(\dgD(\cA)/\cL)^c$ and $\dgD(\cA)^c/\cL^c$ are nicely related, as explained in \cite{N1} (see \autoref{thm:NeemanComp}).